 It was the tallest of the three, Joseph Neff, who called it an “Irish Car Bomb.”
-He, followed by Benny Rootling and Gordon Flanks, burst into First Lunch, giggling with high feminine tones that seemed forced.
-It was as if they were terrible actors who didn’t know the part was already cast.
-Mrs. Matter, today’s lunch monitor, shushed them as they took their table near the dessert shelf, each in his favorite spot- teenagers are creatures of habit didn’t you know?
+He, followed by Benny Rootling and Gordon Flanks, burst into First Lunch, giggling.
+Mrs. Matter, today’s lunch monitor, shushed them as they took their table near the dessert shelf, each in his favorite spot-teenagers are creatures of habit didn’t you know?

-Watching them (their thin legs snug inside skinny jeans and their “vintage” tees draping over hollow chests) I realized that they never seem to eat anything.
-Instead, they primp: combing their hair until every strand sits perfect and running their soft hands over delicate, hairless jawlines.
-Once-last year around Homecoming-they began to suck on rainbow Tootsie Pops, dozens of them bought from some gay pride website.
+Watching them (their thin legs snug inside skinny jeans and as their “vintage” tees draped loosely over their hollow chests) I realized that they never seem to eat anything.
+Instead, they primp.
+They comb their hair until every strand sits perfectly and file their nails with pink emery boards, careful with every motion.
+Last year around Homecoming they began to suck on rainbow Tootsie Pops, dozens of them bought from some gay pride website.
 Principle Gamble banned the things after Mrs. Theroux (our timid, mouse-like Geometry teacher, known for her terrible pre-test inspirational quotes- the most cringe-worthy I can recall being “Once you choose hope, anything is possible!” by Christopher Reeve) asked what flavor they were.

-“Well…” Benny (with a grin that complimented his ladylike features- his thin, dainty nose and narrow, plucked eyebrows) took the sucker out of his mouth and looked at it, “it tastes…uncircumcised.”
+“Well…” Benny (with a grin that complimented his ladylike features- his thin, dainty nose and narrow, plucked eyebrows) took the sucker out of his mouth and studied it, “it tastes…uncircumcised.”

-I grimaced and turned, shooing the memory away as if it were a swarm of flies.
-It’s a strange thing.
+I grimaced, shooing the memory away as if it were a swarm of flies, somewhat ashamed.
 I like to think of myself as a progressive.
 My end of term speech in U.S. Government was in defense of gay marriage, much to the annoyance of Mrs. Wagner, the class instructor, and the faculty’s Christian Fellowship Club’s sponsor.
 Still, the thought of a boy kissing a boy trips my gag reflex.
 Anything beyond that and I’m struck with the heavy nausea only found on storm-tossed crab boats, or turbulence rocked transatlantic flights.
 I’ll be sure to bring a barf bag if I ever visit San Francisco.

-I looked ahead of me; Pen and June were still in line, all of us standing before the cafeteria’s peeling Charlie Brown food pyramid mural, waiting to be served spaghetti and green peas.
-Joseph’s laughter drowned in a sea of two-hundred other teenage noisemakers and one familiar, high-pitched squawk.
+I looked ahead; Pen and June were still in line, all of us standing before the cafeteria’s peeling Charlie Brown food pyramid mural, waiting to be served spaghetti and green peas.
+Joseph’s laughter (a shrill, feminine squeal) drowned in a sea of two-hundred other teenage noisemakers and one familiar, high-pitched squawk.
 Pen was in a mood.

 “This sucks!”
-Pen was complaining about Mrs. Mamaril, an act that seems as much a part of her lunch break routine as gripping about the lack of strawberry milk or recounting the previous day’s choir practice.
+She was complaining about Mrs. Mamaril, an act that seems as much a part of her lunch break routine as griping about the lack of strawberry milk or recounting the previous day’s choir practice.
 “I mean holy crap!
 Now she thinks she’s a English teacher!”

 I attempted to appear sympathetic-working my minuscule face muscles into a frown.
 The effect wasn’t quite what I’d hoped for.
 Pen winced, looking as if she’d seen a thumb sticking out of my forehead.

-“You’ll be fine,” I said.
+“You’ll be fine,” I added.
 Perhaps I should speak lies instead of showing them.

 “She may let you do some extra credit,” I said, though the thought of Pen giving an extra ounce of effort to school work seemed as likely as finding water on the Moon.
 The girl only cares enough to complain.
 “Mrs. M is good like that.”

 “I don’t do extra credit.”
 Pen sneered.
-She looked past me to June, hoping for a wingman, but only finding contempt; she wore a leer that could shape rough diamonds.
+She looked past me to June, hoping for a wingman.
+But all she found was contempt-a leer that could shape rough diamonds.
 “Well, mi amigo?”

 “What, no snappy comeback?”
 June cupped a fat hand over her left ear and leaned in.
 For all her rough and weathered exterior (poverty has worked June P. Rodriguez over like a bare-knuckle boxer), the girl cares about her grades and nurses her perfect 4.0 GPA as if it were a hungry newborn suckling at one of her huge brown tits.
 She even received a quarter page blurb in last year’s annual, squaring off a portion of the “Big Brain” section (usually dominated by upper-middle-class whites from Leave It to Beaver families) for herself.